 - Onions and scallions

 - Beer or wine

-Food items such as broccoli, cabbage, brussel sprouts, onions and garlic can really stink up whatever they’re stored in.
-Foods that ferment will emit hydrogen sulfide, also known as sulfur, which gives them that horrific yucky odor.
+Food items such as broccoli, cabbage, brussel sprouts, onions and garlic can really stink up a cooler.
+Foods that ferment emit hydrogen sulfide, also known as sulfur, are what gives them that horrific gagging odor.

-Though you may not pack those food items in your cooler individually, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.
+And, though you may not pack them as ingredients, they still can emit foul odors in prepared dishes such as broccoli salad, coleslaw, shrimp cocktails, meat and cheese trays, and marinaded meats and fish, etc.

-First, your picnic cooler needs to be cleaned thoroughly before and after each use.
-In other words, just like washing your dishes, you should clean your cooler because it contains food or food products.
+First, you need to get into the habit of cleaning your cooler after every use.
+Just like washing your dishes, you should clean your ice chest because it contains food or food products.

-Even though you may be using it just as a beverage cooler this time, some odors and food contamination can linger.
-Can you imagine someone grabbing ice out of it to make a cocktail?
-YUCK!
+Even though you may be using it just as a beverage cooler this time, some odors caused by food contamination will linger if you don’t clean it.
+And who wants to grab ice out of it to make a cocktail?